The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control: Method

-The CoM trajectory is modelled as a simple harmonic oscillator moving forward at a constant speed in the transversal plane while oscillating at a frequency $\omega_{Step}/2=(2t_{Step})^{-1}$.
-The oscillation amplitude is determined imposing the alignment of the harmonic oscillator asymptote with the ordinate of the Saddle Space ($y_{Saddle}$ in Figure \ref{fig1}.d) during the step-to-step transition.
-The Saddle Space is defined by a posture dependent frame that has been proposed by Tiseo \textit{et al}\cite{Tiseo2016,Tiseo2018,Tiseo2018b} to model the potential energy of the system.
-Hence, the amplitude is $A_y=d_{SW}/(2\pi\omega_{Step}d_{SL})$ which leads to the following equation:
+The CoM trajectory is modelled as a harmonic oscillator moving forward at a constant speed ($v_W$) in the transversal plane while oscillating at a frequency $\omega_{Step}/2=(2t_{Step})^{-1}$, which is based on the model presented in \cite{tiseo2018bipedal}.
+The oscillation amplitude is determined by imposing the alignment of the harmonic oscillator asymptote with the ordinate of the Saddle Space ($y_{Saddle}$ in \autoref{fig1}.(d) during the step-to-step transition.
+The Saddle Space is defined by a posture-dependent frame as proposed previously \cite{Tiseo2016,Tiseo2018,Tiseo2018b} to model the potential energy of the system.
+Hence, the amplitude $A_y=d_{SW}/(2\pi\omega_{Step}d_{SL})$ also depends from the step width ($d_{SW}$) and the step length ($d_{SL}$), which leads to the following equation:

-The vertical trajectory is generated by imposing the constraint imposed by the mechanical system which requires to have at least one of the two foot in contact with the ground, and it depends from the legs' postures, and it is presented at the end of the ankle strategies model.
+The vertical trajectory is generated by imposing the constraint imposed by the mechanical system, which requires having at least one of the two feet in contact with the ground, and it depends on the legs' postures, and it is presented at the end of the ankle strategies model.